So many great cocktail bars, so little time. We cut to the chase to help you find the perfect bars in Athens to suit your style and spirits.

 This is one of those places that you could call ‘all weather’.
 Located in the northern suburb of Halandri, Mr Peacock is big space, with a nice garden, an impressive bar and stylish décor.
 Haris Darras, one of the owners, was the very first winner of the Greek Bacardi Legacy competition.
 If you want to come off as an insider, ask him for a Clandestino.
 He makes it with rum, pineapple, lime, champagne vinegar and Worcester sauce.
 Besides what’s on the menu, you’ll also find some cocktails on tap.
 Try the Peacock Mule with vodka, passion fruit syrup, and mango puree.
 Or get stuck into the Verano with tequila reposado, pineapple puree, agave and mango syrup, or the Mexicano with mezcal, martini rubino, Campari and cucumber soda.

 Small but stylish, this grown-up bar hums with the morning coffee and brunch crowd.
 But it’s also a hit in the afternoon for aperitifs and after-work drinks.
 Locals love it for the well-executed classic cocktails and unpretentious atmosphere.
 Most nights, the friendly face behind the bar is Mario Basso.
 He’s all about the famous Greek filoxenia (hospitality), although he was taught by his Italian grandmother at an early age how to brew his own vermouth.
 Mario also ages cocktails in little barrels, amongst them the Negroni.
-If you’re sensitive to smoke, swing by at off-peak hours.
-It gets pretty smoggy as the bar fills up.
 A great choice for solo travellers, who will feel comfortable enjoying a drink here on their own.